dobbscoin/dobbscoin-source/README.md

 What is Dobbscoin?
 ----------------

-Dobbscoin is an excrimental new digital currency that enables the seinding of instant Slack to anyone, anywhere in the omniverse.
+Dobbscoin is an excrimental new digital currency that enables the sending of instant Slack to anyone, anywhere in the omniverse.
 Dobbscoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing Slack is carried out collectively by the network.

-For more information, as well as an immediately useable, binary version of the Dobbscoin Core software, see https://github.com/dobbscoin/dobbscoin-source/releases
+For more information, as well as an immediately useable binary version of the Dobbscoin Core software, see https://github.com/dobbscoin/dobbscoin-source/releases

 License